NomadXD/choreo-samples/test-runner-postman/readme.md

 - Newman CLI installed in your local machine.

-Run the go test suite using `newman run postman-collection-dir/Book_Listing_API-v1.postman_collection.json` command.
+Run the postman test suite using `newman run postman-collection-dir/Book_Listing_API-v1.postman_collection.json` command.

 Once successfully executed, test cases will get executed and the logs will be shown.